• Home

 Otherwise, there is a risk of higher heating costs (humid air requires more energy to heat), the formation of germs, the development of mould and, in the worst case, even damage to the building.

-Since most homes today have already undergone some form of energy efficient retrofit (window replacement, cavity wall insulation, additional insulation in the attic), there is a need for a ventilation strategy tailored to the building and its occupants.
+Since most homes today have already undergone some form of energy efficient retrofit (window replacement, cavity wall insulation, additional insulation in the attic), there is a need for a

 1. Natural Ventilation